jeatzr/jeatzr/README.md

 - 👋 Hi, I’m @jeatzr
-- 👀 I’m interested in web design, frontend, JS  and React in educational evironments
+- 👀 I’m interested in web design, frontend, JS  and React in educational environments
 - 🌱 I’m currently learning React and Firebase
 - 💞️ I’m looking to collaborate with my students